|Ia||Presence of nitrogen impurities, up to 0.3%||Colorless, pale yellow|

 If the nitrogen atoms are not paired or grouped throughout the crystal in isolated sites, they give the stone an intense yellow or even brownish tint, this is Type Ib.

-Type IIb contains the boron atoms in the crystal structure, which makes most of the diamonds having a blue or grayish-blue color.
-They are also known as the great conductors of electricity unlike other diamond types.
+Type IIb diamonds contain the boron atoms in the crystal structure, which makes most of the diamonds having a blue or grayish-blue color.
+They also have high electrical conductivity, as well as heat resistance and chemical stability.

 You can find out the type of diamond from its grading certificate.

 Most diamonds are either colorless or have a yellowish tint, which means they contain nitrogen.
 These diamonds are type I and are further subdivided into type IaAB, IaA, IaB and Ib.